Edward P. Lilly

-Edward Paul Lilly (October 13, 1910 – December 1, 1994) was an American historian, author, educator, and government worker who specialized in the history of political and psychological warfare in the twentieth century.
+Edward Paul Lilly (October 13, 1910 – December 1, 1994) was an American historian, author, and educator who specialized in the history of political and psychological warfare in the twentieth century.

 Life and career

-Lilly was born on October 13, 1910 in Brooklyn, New York.
+Lilly was born on October 13, 1910, in Brooklyn, New York.
 He attended the College of the Holy Cross in Worcester, Massachusetts, where he received an A.B. in philosophy in 1932.
-He then attended Catholic University of America in Washington, D.C., where he received his M.A. in history in 1933 and his Ph.D. in the same discipline in 1936.
+He then attended the Catholic University of America in Washington, D.C., where he received his M.A. in history in 1933 and his Ph.D. in the same discipline in 1936.
 His doctoral dissertation, "The Colonial Agents of New York and New Jersey," was an expansion of his master's thesis and published as a book by the Catholic University of America Press a year later.
 His dissertation was supervised by Dr. Leo F. Stock of the Carnegie Institution, who also taught for many years at Catholic University.

 Lilly began his teaching career as an instructor at Loyola University Chicago from 1936 to 1939, followed by post-doctoral research at Yale University, and then a Penfield Fellowship from Catholic University which enabled him to continue his research in Great Britain.
 Further research abroad was interrupted by the outbreak of World War II, so he returned to Yale and received a Sterling Fellowship.
 He joined Catholic University's history department in 1940 as an assistant professor, where he was the advisor for numerous master's theses during the 1940s.
 During the war, a department of the Army Specialized Training Program was set up at Catholic University, and Lilly became its director.